benjipeng/blog-ml/content/theory/yolo-models/index.md

   - Class Probabilities (C): Each grid cell also predicts class probabilities for the object within the bounding box.

 ![yolov1-fig3](imgs/yolov1-fig3.jpg)
+The YOLO framework uses a custom network based on the Googlenet architecture.

 #### Definition of Confidence in YOLOv1